playfulprogramming/playfulprogramming/content/blog/what-happened-to-uuid-v2/index.md

 ![// TODO: Write](./UUIDv2.svg)

-> What is a "Local Domain" or "Local Domain Number"?
+> Wait, what is a "Local Domain" or "Local Domain Number"?

+Well, to answer this, we have to take a short detour to explain what UUIDv2 was supposed to be used for.

+# What was UUIDv2 Supposed to Be Used for?

-Well, in [Unix-like operating systems](https://en.wikipedia.org/wiki/Unix-like) such as Linux and macOS, your machine needs a way to keep track of the users on its system.
+In [Unix-like operating systems](https://en.wikipedia.org/wiki/Unix-like) such as Linux and macOS, your machine needs a way to keep track of the users on its system.
 The primary way computers in this family of OSes do this is by assigning you a ["User ID", or "UID"](https://en.wikipedia.org/wiki/User_identifier).

 This what the "Local Domain" is referring to.
 The `0` in the "Local Domain" field is saying that "Local Domain Number" is tracking the UID of a Unix-like system's user.
 The "Local Domain Number" is the UID itself.